pwlopez/ml-template/README.md

         - dockerfile
             * blueprint for buidling the container image

-    * Currently, only AWS is supported for training jobs.
-Other options include Github runners (paid) and self hosted runners on preferred hyperscaler
+    *NOTE: Currently, only AWS is supported for training jobs.
+Other options include Github runners (paid) and self hosted runners on preferred hyperscaler*

+    ##### train.py
+    - This file holds the actual model training as if you were training a model locally.
+This is the main script run for the training job on AWS.

     ##### validate.py
     - Validate the model with held out data.

-    ##### app.py
+    ##### runner.py
-    -
+    - This script intiates the training job on AWS.

     ##### dockerfile
-    -
+    - Blueprint to build the training container image onto.

+    ##### requirements.txt
+    - These are the imports used for training the preferred model.

 #### Train
 - This script is called from the training pipeline.
 It will initiate model training in the specified destination.